WohlSoft/Moondust-Devkit-Help/Intro/QuickStart/HowToMakeWorlds.md

 If you wish to work with existing world map, you can open the "File" -> "Open" menu and select necessary file in the explorer.
 To open file, you also can drag & drop a file into the window of the Editor directly.
-You can associate all supported by PGE Editor files with the Editor inside of the `"Tools" -> "Application Settings"` menu to open them from a file manager by double-clicking on them.
+You can associate all supported by Moondust Editor files with the Editor inside of the `"Tools" -> "Application Settings"` menu to open them from a file manager by double-clicking on them.